Chart Color Schemes

 Age

-Rose Bay - Vaucluse - Watsons Bay hosts an older demographic, ranking in the top quartile nationwide
+Rose Bay - Vaucluse - Watsons Bay hosts a notably older demographic compared to the national average

-The median age in Rose Bay - Vaucluse - Watsons Bay is 44, surpassing Greater Sydney's figure of 37 and the national norm of 38.
+Rose Bay - Vaucluse - Watsons Bay has a median age of 44, which exceeds Greater Sydney's figure of 37 and is significantly higher than the national norm of 38.
 The area has a strong representation of the 75-84 age group at 9.1%, compared to Greater Sydney, while the 25-34 cohort is less prevalent at 8.8%.
 According to the 2021 Census, the 75 to 84 age group grew from 7.2% to 9.1% of the population, and the 15 to 24 cohort increased from 13.3% to 14.8%.
 Conversely, the 45 to 54 cohort declined from 15.1% to 13.7%.
 By 2041, demographic modeling suggests significant changes in Rose Bay - Vaucluse - Watsons Bay's age profile.
-The 85+ group is projected to grow by 105%, reaching 945 people from 460.
-Those aged 65 and above will comprise 80% of the projected population growth, while the 0 to 4 and 5 to 14 cohorts are expected to experience population declines.
+The 85+ group is projected to grow by 105%, reaching 945 people from 462.
+Those aged 65 and above will comprise 80% of the projected population growth.
+Meanwhile, the 0 to 4 and 5 to 14 age groups are expected to experience population declines.